g0nchy/ArchRT/README.md

 ## Customization

 ArchRT provides several configuration options that you can modify according to your preferences.
-You can find these options within the script file (`archrt.sh`).
 Feel free to customize and adjust them as needed.

 ## Disclaimer